Email Archiving with MailStore Basics

 Executing Archiving Profiles Multiple Times

 Any archiving profile can be run any number of times without concern.
-MailStore Server only archives emails that are not yet stored in the target archive (the specified user archive).
+MailStore Server only archives emails that are not yet stored in the target archive.
 MailStore Server also detects if any emails were moved to a different folder within the source application (e.g. Microsoft Outlook) and reproduces such moves in its archive accordingly.
+Already archived emails, that have been moved within the source from a folder that is categorized by MailStore as a folder containing sent messages, to a folder that is categorized by MailStore as a folder not containing sent messages, will be archived again.
+This also applies vice versa.

 Editing Archiving Profiles